wade-cheng/compile-typst-site/README.md

     └── ...
 ```

-Read more at the docs: <https://wade-cheng.com/compile-typst-site/>.
+For more, visit the docs: <https://wade-cheng.com/compile-typst-site/>.